 Do you have any questions?
 See if yours is already included below in our Frequently Asked Questions before you contact us.Q: What is the Red Umbrella Fund?

 A: The Red Umbrella Fund is the first global fund guided by and for sex workers.
-Since its creation in 2012, the Red Umbrella Fund has supported 52 sex worker-led groups in 42 different countries.
+It was created in 2012.
+You can read more about the history here.

 A: The Red Umbrella Fund provides funding to sex worker-led organisations and networks that are: